MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-windows.md

 Automatic firewall rule creation from the Remote Help installer has been removed.
 However, if needed, System administrators can create firewall rules.

 Depending on the environment that Remote Help is utilized in, it may be necessary to create firewall rules to allow Remote Help through the Windows Defender Firewall.
-In situations where this is necessary, these are the Remote Help executables that should be allowed through the firewall:
+In some situations when it is necessary, the following Remote Help executables should be allowed through the firewall:

 - C:\Program Files\Remote help\RemoteHelp.exe
 - C:\Program Files\Remote help\RHService.exe
 - C:\Program Files\Remote help\RemoteHelpRDP.exe

-## Setup Conditional Access for Remote Help
+## Set up Conditional Access for Remote Help

 This section outlines the steps for provisioning the Remote Help service on the tenant for conditional access.